 You don’t want to submit a generic CV to every company.
 Instead, look at the job description that you’re applying for and modify your CV to reflect how you fit into the role.

-Find the specific qualifications that the job is requiring and include any of them that you can.
+Find the specific qualifications the job requires and include any of them that you can.
 For example, an accountant job posting may mention that you need high attention to detail.

 In that case, your CV should include how you meet that requirement.
 You could tweak a prior job duty to highlight your attention to detail, such as “kept detailed records of…” or “reconciled all differences in accounts”.
 Otherwise, you can just add it to your list of skills.